ababier/open-kbp/README.md

 ## Created folder structure
 This repository will create a file structure that branches from a directory called _open-kbp_.
 The file structure will keep information about predictions from a model (called baseline in this example) and the model itself in the _results_ directory.
-It assume that the data provided for the OpenKBP competition is in a directory called _provided-data_.
-This code will also make a directory called _submissions_ to house the zip files that can be submitted to CodaLab for validation set evaluation (this code will generalize to test data once the test data is released).
+All the data from the OpenKBP competition (with the original train/validation/test splits) is available under the directory called _provided-data_.
+This code will also make a directory called _submissions_ to house the zip files that can be submitted to the leader boards on CodaLab.
 Use this folder tree as a reference (it will more or less build itself).

 ```bash
 open-kbp